 You need to choose what you value more any time you hard-cook eggs: storage time or convenience.
 Of course, you can mix things up by peeling eggs for the next 2 or 3 days right away, and leaving the rest with the shells on.
 It’s up to you, really.

 If you’d like to go peel the eggs right away and still store them for a longer period, there are two tricks worth testing out.
 The first one is to keep the peeled eggs submerged in water that you change daily.
 The second is to place a wet paper towel or two on top of the eggs in the container.
 If you really want to make peeling all eggs right after boiling work, try these out and see how they work for you.

 When it comes to freezing hard-boiled eggs, it’s not recommended.
-But in many cases, you can freeze any salads that contain the eggs cubed or peeled, and they should freeze reasonably well.
+But in many cases, you can freeze any salads that contain the eggs cubed or sliced, and they should freeze reasonably well.